 com.instana.plugin.azure.appservice: enabled: false

-Multiple tags and resource groups can be defined, separated by a comma.
-Tags should be provided as a key-value pair separated by
+Multiple tags and resource groups can be defined and separated by a comma.
+Tags must be provided as a key-value pair, which is separated by

-To include services by tags into discovery use following configuration:
+To include services by tags into discovery, use the following configuration:

 com.instana.plugin.azure.appservice: include_tags: # Comma separated list of tags in key:value format (e.g. env:prod,env:staging)

-To exclude services by tags from discovery use following configuration:
+To exclude services by tags from discovery, use the following configuration:

 com.instana.plugin.azure.appservice: exclude_tags: # Comma separated list of tags in key:value format (e.g. env:dev,env:test)